juannpmari/xtream-ai-assignment-engineer/README.md

 * `python -m venv venv`

 #### Challenges 2 and 3
 The code corresponding to challenges 2 can be found in `./training_pipeline`, while that for challenge 3 is in `./restful-api`.
-All the code was containerized using Docker to make it simpler for the final user to run it, each in a separate container, and both managed by `docker-compose.yaml`.
+All the code was containerized using Docker to make it simple to run for the final user, each in a separate container, and both managed by `docker-compose.yaml`.
 To run it, follow these steps:
-* Build both docker images: each of de mentioned directories has a dockerfile.
+* Build both docker images: each of the mentioned directories has a dockerfile.
 It may take a while due to the packages being installed
-  * inside `./training_pipeline`, run `docker build training_pipeline:latest .`
+  * inside `./training_pipeline`, run `docker build -t training_pipeline:latest .`
-  * inside `./restful-api`, run `model-serving:latest`
+  * inside `./restful-api`, run `docker build -t model-serving:latest .`
 * Once both images are built, run `docker-compose up -d` to start the containers.
 * Important bind mounts:
-  * `./datasets` is the directory where the raw .csv file is stored
+  * `./datasets` is the directory where raw .csv files are stored.
-  * `./model_registry` is where the output model weights will be stored, simulating a model registry
+  * `./model_registry` is where the output model weights are stored, simulating a model registry.
-  * `./metrics` is where training metrics (MAE) will be stored for evaluation
+  * `./metrics` is where training metrics (MAE) are stored for evaluation.
-  * `config.json` is a config file with many important parameters explained below.
+  * `config.json` is a config file with some important parameters explained below.
 * Content of the config file `config.json`: it contains 3 main sections, for each step of the ML lifecycle
   * `preprocessing`:
-    * `data_path`:`/datasets/diamonds` -> path to raw data
+    * `data_path`:`/datasets/diamonds` -> path to raw data.
-    * `output_path`:`/datasets/diamonds/processed_data`, -> path where preprocessed data will be stored
+    * `output_path`:`/datasets/diamonds/processed_data`, -> path where preprocessed data is stored.
+    * ```categorical_variables:{
+            "cut":[["Ideal", "Premium", "Very Good", "Good", "Fair"]],
+            "color":[["D","E","F","G","H","I","J"]],
+            "clarity":[["IF","VVS1", "VVS2","VS1","VS2","SI1","SI2","I1"]]
-    * `categorical_variables`:{ -> it encodes the categories and order of each categorical variable (cut, color and clarity) "cut":[["Ideal", "Premium", "Very Good", "Good", "Fair"]], "color":[["D","E","F","G","H","I","J"]], "clarity":[["IF","VVS1", "VVS2","VS1","VS2","SI1","SI2","I1"]] }
+        }``` -> it encodes the categories and order of each categorical variable (cut, color and clarity).
   * `training`:
-    * `model_output_path`:`/model_registry`, -> where the model weights are stored (path inside the container)
+    * `model_output_path`:`/model_registry`, -> where the model weights are stored (path inside the container).
-    * `metrics_output_path`:`/metrics`, -> where the training metrics are stored (path inside the container)
+    * `metrics_output_path`:`/metrics`, -> where the training metrics are stored (path inside the container).
+    * ```reg_tree_hyperparameters:{
+            min_samples_split: 10,
+            min_samples_leaf: 4
-    * `reg_tree_hyperparameters`:{ -> hyperparameters for the tree regressor, as calculated in challenge 1
+        }``` -> hyperparameters for the regression tree, as calculated during hyperparameter tuning in challenge 1.
-            `min_samples_split`: 10,
-            `min_samples_leaf`: 4
-        }
-  * `deployment`: during the preprocessing step in model training, training data is used to fit a z-score scaler.
+  * `deployment`: during the preprocessing step in model training, training data is used to fit a StandardScaler.
 So at deployment time, the exact same parameters must be used for the scaler, to ensure coherence between training and inference pipelines
-    * `scaler_mean`:[0.79411706,  1.09941872,  2.60753658 , 3.94086991, 61.71084386, 57.44624173,5.72623171,  5.72882141,  3.53367809],
+    * `scaler_mean:[0.79411706,  1.09941872,  2.60753658 , 3.94086991, 61.71084386, 57.44624173,5.72623171,  5.72882141,  3.53367809]`
-    * `scaler_std`:[0.4679341 , 1.12201036 ,1.69109518 ,1.63173802 ,1.44541793 ,2.2595257,1.11614527, 1.10905561, 0.68836804]
+    * `scaler_std:[0.4679341 , 1.12201036 ,1.69109518 ,1.63173802 ,1.44541793 ,2.2595257,1.11614527, 1.10905561, 0.68836804]`

-## Extra notes and code details
+## Code details and extra notes

 #### Challenge 2
 The automated training pipeline consists of preprocessing, training and evaluation steps.